WerewuIf/Adventure-Guild-Quest-Center/readme.md

 ---
 ## Loot Finder: Kills That The Script Didn't Make Itself

-Normally the script only credits a kill toward a quest if it personally attacked that monster. **Loot Finder** (Settings → General) closes a specific gap: monsters you've already damaged past a quest's minimum requirement through some other means — manual attacks, slayers bot — that are sitting and un-looted in a wave's graveyard.
+Normally the script only credits a kill toward a quest if it itself attacked that monster. **Loot Finder** (Settings → General) closes a specific gap: monsters you've already damaged past a quest's minimum requirement through some other means — manual attacks, slayers bot — that are sitting and un-looted in a wave's graveyard.

 With it on, the script periodically scans graveyards across all wave sources for any dead monster matching an enabled kill quest's target name where your damage already clears that quest's minimum.
 When it finds one, it's credited and looted exactly as if the script had attacked and killed it directly.